zriyansh/signoz.io/docs/tutorial/opentelemetry-binary-usage.md

 curl -sL https://github.com/SigNoz/benchmark/raw/main/dashboards/hostmetrics/hostmetrics-import.sh | bash
 ```

-Output should look similar to the following:
+The output should look similar to the following:

 ```
-✅ Succesfully generated Host Metrics dashboard: signoz-hostmetrics-one-piece.json
+✅ Successfully generated Host Metrics dashboard: signoz-hostmetrics-one-piece.json
 ```

 After importing the dashboard JSON, we should see the following dashboard in SigNoz UI: